benjamin421/thebenjamin/content/research/causalemergence.md

 _October 25, 2022_ — Removed 'Open questions / Areas to Explore' section.
 Added 'BIGR networks' section.
 Edited 'Overview' section.

-_February 4, 2023_ — Rewrote 'Overview' section to add additional context regarding why this reseach is relevant to seeking more effective intervention strategies in biological systems.
+_February 4, 2023_ — Rewrote 'Overview' section to add additional context regarding why this research is relevant to seeking more effective intervention strategies in biological systems.
 Updated lead text.

 [^1]: Burr, Harold Saxton. *Blueprint for Immortality: The Electric Patterns of Life.*
 [^2]: Varley Thomas F. and Hoel Erik 2022 Emergence as the conversion of information: a unifying theory _Phil.
 Trans.
 R. Soc.
 A._ 380: 20210150.20210150